-The Aerospace and Defense industry has been influenced by evolving conditions like many sectors that have entered the process of structural transformation since the 1980s.
+The Aerospace and Defense Industry in Turkey has been influenced by evolving conditions like many sectors that have entered the process of structural transformation since the 1980s.
 Especially in the last decade, it has a tendency of rising only.
 This sector can be called as the rising star of the economy not only in Turkey but also all around the world.

 Data in Numbers